-For our recent Cyber Lates meetup, which was hosted by Plexal CCO Saj Huq, we focused on the topic of disinformation.
+For our recent Cyber Lates meetup, which was hosted by Plexal CCO Saj Huq, we focused on the topic of disinformation vs misinformation.
 And we were thrilled to welcome panellists Elisabeth Braw, senior fellow at the American Enterprise Institute; Colin Kelly, head of applied research at Adarga, the AI software platform for defence; and Lyric Jain, CEO and co-founder of Logically, the company combatting disinformation with AI and human intelligence.

 Time for an information licence to operate social media?

-During the discussion, we delved into the problems surrounding disinformation and how it consistently affects our society daily.
+During the discussion, we delved into the problems surrounding disinformation vs misinformation and how it consistently affects our society daily.
 Firstly, what are disinformation and misinformation?
 As Elisabeth explained, disinformation is the “wilful sharing of incorrect information,” whereby the person or group releasing it intended to mislead, whereas misinformation is “accidentally incorrect.”
 She stated that even with good intentions, there’s a risk that information shared is false because anyone can generate and distribute it.

 Offering an apt example that helped to illustrate the risk of disinformation, Elisabeth said: “We need a driving licence to drive a car, but we don’t need an information licence to operate social media.”